Jorin-Liesse/Angry_Birds/README.md

 - [License](#License)

 ## Project Description
-**Flappy Bird Clone** is a recreation of the classic Flappy Bird game.
+**Angry Birds Clone** is a recreation of the classic Angry Birds game.
 It aims to provide an enjoyable and nostalgic gaming experience for players.
 The game features simple controls and addictive gameplay.

 ### Key Features